-A non-romantic version occurs in an episode of Scrubs: J.D's feckless and goofy older brother, acknowledging that his brother will never look up to him but admires Dr. Cox intensely, warns Cox in perfect seriousness to take his responsibility as J.D's mentor more seriously, "or you'll have me to answer to."
+- A non-romantic version: J.D's feckless and goofy older brother, acknowledging that his brother will never look up to him but admires Dr. Cox intensely, warns Cox in perfect seriousness to take his responsibility as J.D's mentor more seriously, "or you'll have me to answer to."

-Used in The Office, (US Version) in "Phyllis gets Married", where Michael Scott says to Bob Vance, Vance Refrigeration: "If you ever lay a finger on Phyllis, I'll kill you."
+- Used in "Phyllis gets Married", where Michael Scott says to Bob Vance, Vance Refrigeration: "If you ever lay a finger on Phyllis, I'll kill you."
 Bob Vance replies with, "If you ever lay a finger on Phyllis, I'll kill you."

 Michael: If you harm a hair on Stanley's head, I will burn Utica to the ground.

 - Michael later does this again, this time threatening to kill Gabe if he breaks Erin's heart.
 It's just a figure of speech, though - he actually means he'll kill Gabe and his entire family.